zhaohuic/Docs/docs/Software/index.md

 # Software Environment
-All software and numerical libraries available at the cluster can be found at `/opt/site/easybuild/software/`.
+All software and numerical libraries available at the cluster can be found at `/opt/site/easybuild/software/` if you are using Lochness.
+In case of Wulver the applications are installed at `/apps/easybuild/software/`.
 We use [EasyBuild](https://docs.easybuild.io/en/latest) to install, build and manage different version of packages.
 !!! note

-    Add the following in `.modules` file located in `$HOME` directory
+    If you are using Lochness, add the following in `.modules` file located in `$HOME` directory
     ```
     module use /opt/site/easybuild/modules/all/MPI
     module use /opt/site/easybuild/modules/all/Core